-Obesity is an increase in body weight beyond the limitation of skeletal and physical requirements, as a result of excessive accumulation of fat in the body.
-In general, 20 percent to 30 percent above the "ideal" bodyweight, according to standard life insurance tables, constitutes obesity.
-Morbid obesity is further defined as a condition of consistent and uncontrollable weight gain that is characterized by a weight which is at least 100 pounds or 100 percent over ideal weight, or a body mass index (BMI) of at least 40 or a BMI of 35 with comorbidities, for example, hypertension, cardiovascular heart disease, dyslipidemia, diabetes mellitus type II, sleep apnea.
+In general, 20 to 30 percent above "ideal" bodyweight, according to standard life insurance tables, constitutes obesity.
+Morbid obesity is further defined as a condition of consistent and uncontrollable weight gain that is characterized by a weight that is at least 100 pounds or 100 percent over ideal weight or a body mass index (BMI) of 35 or greater.